 The data and methods used to develop personal residential structure flood vulnerability functions, and their associated uncertainties, affect the modeled flood loss costs and flood probable maximum loss levels.
 Their development and documentation are essential parts of the flood model.

-The adoption and enforcement of building codes and floodplain management regulations affect the flood vulnerability functions.
+The adoption and enforcement of statewide and county building codes and floodplain management regulations affect the flood vulnerability functions.

 Relevant Forms: GF-5, Vulnerability Flood Standards Expert Certification